 Part-Time Student Employees

 Part-time student employees are appointed to perform specified services for a specific period of time at a specific rate of pay per time period of employment, and termination is automatic at the end of each appointment period.
 They do not occupy a regularly established, budgeted position and do not participate in the regular benefits programs established for full time Career Service employees.
 Part-time student employees are exempt from FICA.
 For the purposes of this FICA exemption, the Internal Revenue Code states that student employment must be “incident to and for the purpose of pursuing a course of study.”
 For this reason, part-time student employees should not work more than a total of 25 hours per week.
+Part-time international student employees should not work more than a total of 20 hours per week based on F-1 Visa limitations.

 Payment of part-time student employees is semi-monthly on an hourly basis.
 Student employees must be appointed on a term by term basis.
 Student employees must be enrolled continually at least half time each major term to qualify for appointment.
 Half time enrollment is defined as 6 credit hours in the Fall, Spring or Summer C or 3 credit hours in Fall, Spring or Summer A and B terms.